stat545ubc-2023/mda-ZoeZHH/README.md

 This repository is for Zoe Zhang's mini-data analysis project.
 My project is looking at the data on apartment buildings, aiming to find the relationships between built years, number of units, storeys and property types.

-There are three folders in this repository: Milestone 1, Milestone 2, and output
+There are three folders in this repository (Milestone 1, Milestone 2, and output):

 Milestone 1: contains the.Rmd and .md files for milestone 1, mini-data analysis project.